Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 5. Use the toggle buttons to switch between Revenue and Profit Views

 [Watch the full demo on Linkedin](https://www.linkedin.com/posts/ikechukwu-ike-2745a4206_i-approached-this-project-by-starting-with-activity-7411784598705291264-gR52?utm_source=share&utm_medium=member_android&rcm=ACoAADRpongBUZAuCIAWn_JgaBcKLKwnzC_UpOE)

 ## Dataset Overview
-The dataset used is **Nigeria Retail and E-commerce Monthly Transactional Data**, containing transactional level sales records.
+The dataset used is **Nigeria Retail and E-commerce Monthly Transactional Data**, containing transactional level sales records used for revenue and profit analysis
+[download datasets here](
   **Columns :**
   1. Transaction id- Unique identifier of each sales transaction.
   2. Transaction date- Date the transaction occured